Marthandam

-Marthandam is the largest town in the district.
+Marthandam is the second-largest town in the district.
 It derived its name from the founder and ruler of Travancore, Anizham Thirunal Marthanda Varma.
 Marthandam is famous for honey, cashew nut processing, rubber and hand-embroidered motifs.
-The area is among the most fertile lands of Tamil Nadu with substantial vegetation, and a river adjoining.
-It is also a major trade center due to its location bordering Kerala.
+The area is among the most fertile lands of Tamil Nadu, with substantial vegetation and a river adjoining.
+It is also a major trade centre due to its location bordering Kerala.

+Marthandam Honey, a distinctive and natural product from the Kanyakumari District in Tamil Nadu, received the Geographical Indication (GI) tag in 2023.
+Registered under GI Application No. 800, it holds the distinction of being the GI product of India.
+Known for its purity, unique flavor, and medicinal properties, Marthandam Honey reflects the rich biodiversity and traditional beekeeping practices of the region.

 History

 The Chitharal Jain Monuments are the ruins of a Jain training centre from the 9th century CE, on a small hill.
 It is famous for the hillock which has a cave containing rock-cut sculptures of Thirthankaras and attendant deities carved inside and outside dating back to the 9th century.
 Among the rock-cut relief sculptures is a figure of the goddess Dharmadevi.
-Jain influence in this region was due to the King Mahendravarman I (610-640).
+Jain influence in this region was due to the King Mahendravarman I (610–640).

 Southern Division, or Padmanabhapuram Division till 1921 and Trivandrum Division from 1921 to 1949, was one of the administrative divisions of the princely state of Travancore.
 It covered the five taluks of Agastiswaram, Eraniel, Kalkulam, Thovalay and Vilavancode and was administered by a civil servant of rank Diwan Peishkar equivalent to a District Collector in British India.
 The Southern division was predominantly Tamil-speaking in contrast to the other three divisions where Malayalam was spoken.
 In 1920, the neighbouring Trivandrum was also merged with the Southern division.
 In 1949, the princely state of Travancore was dissolved and the Southern Division was included in the Travancore-Cochin state of India.

 In 1956, the Tamil-speaking taluks of Southern Division were transferred to the neighbouring Madras State as per the States Reorganisation Act of 1956 and forms the present-day Kanyakumari district of Tamil Nadu.
 The Malayalam-speaking taluks of the erstwhile Trivandrum division form the Thiruvananthapuram district of Kerala.
 The headquarters of the Southern Division were at Padmanabhapuram.